 This lemon pound cake is truly the lemoniest!
 Using both lemon juice and zest, and adding a ridiculously delicious glaze really puts it over the top!

-While I absolutely love this lemon pound cake, it seems especially appropriate for where we are right now.
+While I absolutely love this lemon pound cake, you know what makes it even better?
+It’s easy.

 As far as pound cakes go, this is perfection.
 It’s super moist with a delicate crumb and is perfect for breakfast, dessert, or my personal favorite, an afternoon snack with tea or coffee.